thoughtbot/botcasts/README.md

 If this is your first time running the application, run `./bin/setup` to install dependencies and seed the database.

-### Troubleshooting

-If you run into a `Tailwindcss::Commands::ExecutableNotFoundException: Cannot find the tailwindcss executable` error, you need to add your platform to `Gemfile.lock`.
-See this [issue] for more details.

 [issue]: https://stackoverflow.com/a/70720842

 ## 🏗 Running the application